stephenajulu/ajulusthoughts1/content/post/basic-data-security.md

 There are literally thousands of tutorials out there teaching people how to hack, and this is not necessarily bad.
 Actually it’s good.
 But with this comes people interested in hacking for fun, thrill and profit.
 Keep the information you share to a minimum.

 Get some exif data cleaner software that can wipe your images of metadata such as location.
 I wrote an article on Metadata.
 Go check why it is important, how hackers can use them for harm and how to prevent security risks arising from them: [**Metadata: Data about Data**](https://ajulusthoughts.wordpress.com/2019/07/01/data-about-data-metadata/).
 It is important to keep the data you share on social media to a minimum unless absolutely necessary.
 Also check out this other post by Veronica Rose over at [**Techknow**](https://techknow.co.ke): [**Data Privacy Day – 2020**](https://techknow.co.ke/2020/01/26/data-privacy-day-2020/).

+## 16. HAVE AN INCIDENT RESPONSE PLAN

+When reputation, revenue, and customer trust is at stake, it’s critical that an organization can identify and respond to security incidents and events.
+Whether a breach is small or large, organizations need to have an incident response plan in place to mitigate the risks of being a victim of the latest cyber-attack.

+Incident response strategies and plans layout what defines a breach, the roles and responsibilities of the security team, tools for managing a breach, steps that will need to be taken to address a security incident, how the incident will be investigated and communicated, and the notification requirements following a data breach.

+The faster your organization can detect and respond to a data breach or even security incidents the less likely it will have a significant impact on your data, customer trust, reputation, and a potential loss in revenue.
+If your organization doesn’t have an incident response process in place, consider leveraging a third-party managed security services provider to implement a customized approach for your business.

+###### To avoid all of this, an incident response plan should be developed that includes the following actions:

+* Have a quality monitoring system in place
+* Identify the potential incident
+* Respond to the incident in a timely manner
+* Assess the situation, analyzing the severity of the incident
+* Notify the appropriate parties about the incident
+* Take appropriate measures to protect sensitive data and minimize impact
+* Organize, prioritize and escalate the incident response activities accordingly
+* Prepare for adequate business recovery support in the wake of any damage caused in the interim
+* Review process, making necessary adjustments, to prevent future similar incidents and improve the way they’re handled

 Find an in depth security guide here: [**101 Data Protection Tips**](https://digitalguardian.com/blog/101-data-protection-tips-how-keep-your-passwords-financial-personal-information-safe)